visiongaiatechnology/vgtdesk/README.md

 # 3. Opt-in to Desktop Mode
 # Admin notice appears in classic backend → click to activate for your user
-# Or: WP-Desk menu → Settings → Desktop als Standard-Ansicht
+# Or: WP-Desk menu → Settings → Desktop as Default View

 # 4. Initialize Throne Guard (Critical — do this first)
 # Desktop → Master User Control app → set Superkey (12+ chars) + configure role hardening